Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 What It Looks Like: When we first see it, at the beginning of Guardians of the Galaxy (2014), it's encased in a silver spherical rock-thing.
 Later, the Orb is split open and the stone inside is grafted onto a bad guy's space-hammer and given the awesomely ridiculous name of Cosmi-Rod.
 Once the bad guy is defeated through the power of dance, the Stone is returned to another Orb-casing.

 What It Does: Grants ... power?
-Look, I know, the specific abilities of the various stones seem kind of frustratingly all-over-the-place, but this one's legit.
+Look, I know, the specific abilities of the various stones seem kind of frustratingly all over the place, but this one's legit.
 It makes its wielder more powerful — better, stronger, more zappy.
-You know: Energy blasts and energy tornadoes and energy waves and energy bars.
+You know: energy blasts and energy tornadoes and energy waves and energy bars.
 (No, OK, not that last one.)

 Where It Is Now: Benicio del Toro's Collector character nearly added it to his collection, but it sent out a massive energy blast, as is its zappy wont, that destroyed most of his menagerie.
 It ended up in hands of the Nova Corps — basically the Marvel Universe's resident space-cops, run by Glenn Close in a complicated wig — and there it will stay, until it won't.